A Guide to Professional Liability Insurance

 Coverage is also limited to your professional advice or services.
 Other policies cover different types of incidents.
 For example:

 A licensed biBERK insurance expert can talk with you about your business and help you understand which parts of your operation professional liability insurance can and cannot cover.
-For example, a common question that gets asked is, "What is the difference between general liability and professional liability?", and “What does professional liability insurance cost?”
+For example, common questions that get asked are, “What is professional liability insurance?”, "What is the difference between general liability and professional liability?", and “What does professional liability insurance cost?”

 In general, anyone who provides professional advice or services may need professional liability insurance.
 That broad description covers many specific business specialties and roles, including: